Thomas & Sarah: Plot

 Thomas & Sarah follows the adventures of Thomas Watkins, the chauffeur, and Sarah, the house and nursery maid, after leaving service at Eaton Place in 1910.
 Sarah is pregnant, and according to their last episode of Upstairs, Downstairs they have married, but according to Thomas & Sarah they "never got round to it".
 In addition, a two-part short story, entitled The Spin of the Wheel, that bridges the gap between them leaving Eaton Place and the start of Thomas & Sarah, was written by Alfred Shaughnessy and published in the TV Times in the 23 December and 6 January issues.

 Episodes

 Cliffhanger

 The last minutes of the first series saw Sarah mourning at a graveside.
 The public were not to know whether this was Thomas or Richard de Brassey, her last employer, but the public knew that a second series had been commissioned, so it was clear that it couldn't have been Thomas in the grave.

 Second series

 The public reaction to the series was good enough to have a second series commissioned, and some location work was filmed in July 1979.
-However, a strike at ITV meant work was halted and never finished.
+However, a strike at ITV which took the channel off the air for 75 days from 10 August to 24 October 1979 meant that work on the second series of Thomas & Sarah was postponed, and ultimately cancelled.
 The location work has since been wiped.
 The names of four of the episodes are known, "Where There's A Will", "For Richer, For Poorer", "Favours" and "Flying the Foam".
 Again, these were written by Terence Brady & Charlotte Bingham and Jeremy Paul.